GMcDevitt/linked-list/README.md

 LinkedList
 ==========

-Custom LinkedList software.

-Currently supports an embedded "Event" class that is used in my "discrete-event-simulation-store" project.
+Custom implementation of a Linked List in Java.